 For marketing on the bank’s site, TrackIt was promoted as a free upgrade, including a video that explained to customers what the tool does and how to use it.
 From there, the customer could say yes or no to trying it.
 For those that said no, the bank continued to put the teaser breadcrumbs throughout the traditional experience offered.
 Customers would be prompted with messages like, “ever wonder how your spending adds up?”
 If they click on it, the customer ends up back at the free upgrade page.

 “This was the first time our marketing team has really been encouraged to be unconventional and think less like a bank and more like a tech company,” says Sly.
 “We told them it’s okay for a tactic not to work, but it’s not okay to not explore and stretch.
 Some pretty cool stuff came out of that.”

 For instance, the bank hosted an online launch event for an audience of financial bloggers and customers, where Sly took the stage to walk through the features and functionality of TrackIt and explained why they chose to offer the PFM tool.
 You can view the recorded event by clicking here.

 ATB also used Blippar, an app that uses technology similar to QR codes, but instead allows users to scan a graphic image instead of a plain, black-and-white bar code.
 The bank created coasters and posters that were placed in pubs throughout Alberta.
 When a bar patron scanned the coaster or poster using the Blippar app, a Tetris-style interactive game appeared on their phone.
 In the game, users drop pub items on a scale and try to maintain balance based on where you drop it, playing off PFM themes about finding financial balance in your life.
 Every week, ATB awarded $100 to the user with the top score.
-The contest has ended, but the game is still live here.

 In Focus: Clarity PFM from Farmers Bank & Trust